DevExpress/devextreme-demos/JSDemos/Demos/Charts/ExportAndPrintingAPI/description.md

 ## Use Methods to Export and Print Chart

 Use the [exportTo(fileName, format)](/Documentation/ApiReference/UI_Components/dxChart/Methods/#exportTofileName_format) and [print()](/Documentation/ApiReference/UI_Components/dxChart/Methods/#print) methods to export and print the Chart.
 In this demo, two buttons below the chart implement the print and export functionality.
 A click on the "Print" button calls the Print dialog window, and a click on the "Export" button saves a file with the component to your local storage.
-You can specify file name and format in the **exportTo(fileName, format)** method.
+You can specify the file name and format in the **exportTo(fileName, format)** method.

 ## Export and Print Chart with a Built-in Menu